 "automates".
 Patrons are issued HPL

-bar coded library cards and all items now have HPL bar coded
+bar coded library cards and all items now have HPL bar

 labels.
 An online Catalog

 Catalog.
 The online Catalog can be searched by Patrons